metabase/metabase/docs/paid-features/activating-the-enterprise-edition.md

 ## How to activate your token when self-hosting

-If you chose to host Metabase yourself, you'll get an email containing a unique license token.
-But to use it, you'll need to install the right JAR file.
+If you want to host Metabase yourself, you'll get an email containing a unique license token.
+But to use it, you'll need to install the Enterprise Edition of Metabase.

+The upgrade to an Enterprise Edition will keep all of your questions, dashboards, people, settings---everything in your existing Metabase.

+And don't stress.
+You won't lose any of your work, and if you get stuck, we're [here to help](https://www.metabase.com/help/premium).

 You can either: